 Artists often use texture to create a focal point in their work, whether a rough surface that begs to be touched or a smooth expanse that draws the eye.

-For example, a painting may feature a smooth sky with fluffy clouds, but the artist may choose to include a rough texture in the mountain range.
+For example, a painting may feature a smooth sky with fluffy clouds, but the artist may include a rough texture in the mountain range.
 The eye is naturally drawn to the more uneven surface, making it the focal point of the painting.

 In a sculpture, an artist may use a variety of textures to create a sense of depth.
 The rough texture of the rocks may be in contrast to the smooth texture of the water, making the latter the focal point.